10. Mapping with Style

 sa_1

-A better way to get the map of South Africa.
+Figure 2: A better way to get the map of South Africa.

 That is a very tidy looking map of South(ern) Africa without needing to load any files.
+The extent values (xlim, ylim) are a design decision: too tight and you clip context; too loose and you lose focus.
+Use the scientific question to guide the bounds.

-2 Specific labels
+2 Specific Labels

 A map is almost always going to need some labels and other visual cues.
 You saw in the previous section how to add site labels.
-The following code chunk shows how this differs if yoou want to add just one label at a time.
+The following code chunk shows how this differs if you want to add just one label at a time.
 This can be useful if each label needs to be different from all other labels for whatever reason.
 You may also see that the text labels we are creating have \n in them.
 When R sees these two characters together like this it reads this as an instruction to return down a line.
 Let us run the code to make sure you see what this means.

 sa_2 <- sa_1 +